LithiumBit/turtlecoin-pools-json/README.md

-# turtlecoin-pool-list
+# LithiumBit-pool-list

-The goal of this repository is to have a central list of pools for TurtleCoin (https://turtlecoin.lol) mining.
+The goal of this repository is to have a central list of pools for TurtleCoin (http://lithiumbit.com) mining.
 If you run a pool, please submit a Pull Request against *v2/turtlecoin-pools.json* to get added.

 This list can be consumed in your application so you'll always have an up-to-date list of pools.
 To consume the list, just use the following URL: https://raw.githubusercontent.com/turtlecoin/turtlecoin-pools-json/master/v2/turtlecoin-pools.json